Practice makes perfect: braxton-hicks contractions when pregnant

 Tips?

-Although most women’s Braxton-Hicks contractions are not particularly painful, they could cause significant discomfort in some moms-to-be.
-Drinking water, taking a hot bath, or changing positions if the one you are in seems to encourage your contractions could help you manage them.
-Braxton-Hicks contractions are not usually dangerous, but you should seek medical help if you are having regular contractions 10 minutes apart, contractions that are worsening in frequency or severity.
+Although most Braxton-Hicks contractions are not particularly painful, they could cause significant discomfort.
+Drinking water, getting off your feet, or changing positions if the one you are in seems to encourage your contractions could help you manage them.
+Braxton-Hicks contractions are not usually dangerous, but you should seek medical help if you are preterm and having regular contractions 10 minutes apart or contractions that are worsening in frequency or severity.

 Read more